OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 BOOT_IMAGE=(hd0,gpt2)/vmlinuz-6.1.41-dfl root=/dev/mapper/rhel_bapvedell028-root ro crashkernel=auto resume=/dev/mapper/rhel_bapvedell028-swap rd.lvm.lv=rhel_bapvedell028/root rd.lvm.lv=rhel_bapvedell028/swap rhgb quiet intel_iommu=on pcie=realloc hugepagesz=2M hugepages=200
 ```

 ## **5.0 OPAE Software Development Kit**

 The OPAE SDK software stack sits in user space on top of the OFS kernel drivers.
 It is a common software infrastructure layer that simplifies and streamlines integration of programmable accelerators such as FPGAs into software applications and environments.
 OPAE consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and reconfigure programmable accelerators.
 OPAE is designed to support a layered, common programming model across different platforms and devices.

 The OPAE SDK source code is contained within a single GitHub repository hosted at the [OPAE GitHub](https://github.com/OFS/opae-sdk).
 This repository is open source.

+You may choose to use the supplied Python 3 installation script to handle OPAE SDK installation.
+This script ships with a README detailing execution instructions on the [OFS 2023.3](https://github.com/OFS/ofs-d5005/releases/tag/ofs-2023.3-1).

 ### **5.1 OPAE SDK Build Environment Setup**